FPT-NMTung/FPT-NMTung/README.md

 ### About me 🙋‍♂️

 I'm a **Software Engineer**.
-I always try to learn new things and use failure as a steppingstone to success.
+I love to learn new things and I'm always curious about new things.
 In future, I want to improve my skills and become a **Fullstack Developer**.
 Focus on **javascript** and typescript (future), also I know a little bit about C# and Java.

+My hobbies are playing games, listening to music and coding.
+I always listen to music when I'm coding and I love to play games with my friends.

+I'm try to be a good leader and a good teammate.
+I always try to help my teammates and learn from them.
+I'm a hard-working person and try to do my best.

 <div style="clear: both"></div>